matt-42/lithium/INSTALL.md

 # Installation

-There is two way to get started with lithium:
+There is two ways to get started with lithium:
-  - Using the command line interface, which build and run program inside docker container.
+  - Using the command line interface, which build and run programs inside docker containers.
   - By instaling lithium locally

 # Using the command line interface